 When a character is faced with a creature that should have him running away or cowering in fear — or which could at least finish him off with one bite — but instead beats it in an impromptu Staring Contest.

-And in the other corner, we see Alice The Hero, seconds away from complete and utter doom, standing resolutely with her eyes fixed directly on what is going to kill her.
-She stares straight ahead, and she keeps staring, unaffected, unafraid; at the hungry lions, at the Complete Monster, even at that hideous, inhuman thing.
+And in the other corner, we see the hero, seconds away from complete and utter doom, standing resolutely with their eyes fixed directly on what's going to kill them.
+They stare straight ahead, unaffected, unafraid; at the hungry lions, at the Evil Overlord, even at that hideous, inhuman thing.

 The seconds tick by.
 The forces of evil start to squirm a little bit.
 The lions don't move in for the kill.
 The villain stops his insane cackling.
 The Ultimate Evil... hesitates.
-Alice, through sheer Badassery, has intimidated something which had an infinitely superior advantage over her.
+The hero, through sheer Badassery, has intimidated something which had an infinitely superior advantage over them.

 Where the situation goes from here depends.
 Perhaps the bad guy turns tail and runs away.
 Maybe the hero's staredown has distracted the villain long enough for The Cavalry to arrive or the Big Damn Heroes to show up.
-Or maybe the villain gets over it and kills Alice after all, but they — and the audience — will remember that she may have been killed but she was never cowed.
+Or maybe the villain gets over it and kills the hero after all, but they — and the audience — will remember that they may have been killed, but they were never cowed.

 A sure sign of the character being Badass.
 Overlaps with Death Glare and is often portrayed as a Kubrick Stare.
 If the hero goes out staring down and intimidating his killer, it's a good candidate for a Dying Moment of Awesome.

-On two occassions, the titular character of Naruto stared down the Kyuubi.
+On two occasions, the titular character of Naruto stared down the Kyuubi.
 The first time, Naruto was blackmailing it for chakra; the second time, he was telling it to stop nay-saying.

 This is how the Fairy Tail team, battered and barely able to stand, defeats a still fresh and well-rested Sting in the last day of the Magic Games: they stare him down until he realizes beating them like this wouldn't help him in the slightest and surrenders.